Mykola Leontovych: Theological seminary

 In 1892, Leontovych began his studies at the Podolia Theological Seminary in Kamianets-Podilskyi, which both his father and grandfather had attended.
-His younger brother Oleksandr was enrolled as well, graduating after his older brother.

-Whilst studying at the seminary, Leontovych continued to advance his skills on the violin, and learned to play other instruments, including the flute and the harmonium.
-He sang in the seminary's choir, and when an orchestra was formed during the third year of his studies there, Leontovych joined it.
-He studied music theory under Y. Bogdanov and started writing choral arrangements, including "Oy z-za hory kamʺyanoyi ("Oh, from the stony mountain"), Oy pidu ya v lis po drova ("Oh, I’ll go to a forest for firewood"), and, Mala maty odnu dochku ("A mother has one daughter').
+His younger brother Oleksandr was enrolled as well, graduating after his brother.
+Whilst at the seminary, Leontovych continued to advance his skills on the violin, and learned to play the flute and the harmonium.
+He sang in the choir, and when an orchestra was formed during the third year of his studies, he joined it.
+He studied music theory under Y. Bogdanov, and composed his first choral arrangements, including "Oy z-za hory kamʺyanoyi ("Oh, from the stony mountain"), Oy pidu ya v lis po drova ("Oh, I’ll go to a forest for firewood"), and, Mala maty odnu dochku ("A mother has one daughter').

 Leontovych conducted the seminary's orchestra and choir.
 Without his teachers knowing, he attended the opera in Kamianets-Podilskyi.
-One of the last performances conducted at the seminary by Leontovych was a concert on 26 May 1899, when his friends wrote on a photograph: "To the future glorious composer".
+One of the last performances he conducted at the seminary was a concert on 26 May 1899, when his friends wrote on a photograph: "To the future glorious composer".
 After graduating in 1899, he decided to break the family tradition by becoming a school teacher instead of a priest.

 Early musical career and marriage

 Leontovych's first teaching post, which commenced in September 1899, involved working as a teacher of singing and arithmetic at a secondary school in the village of Chukiv (present-day Vinnytsia Oblast).
-Later, when recalling his time at the school, he wrote: "I cannot complain that the students and villagers treated me unfavourably; due to my inexperience and youth, I was not a good school teacher.
+Later, when recalling his time there, he wrote: "I cannot complain that the students and villagers treated me unfavourably; due to my inexperience and youth, I was not a good school teacher.
 Certainly, my mistakes and errors in general educational activities were compensated to some extent by my musical teaching."
 When he later became a professor at the Kyiv Conservatory, he wrote a book about his early experiences,Yak ya orhanizuvav orkestr u silʹsʹkiy shkoli (How I Organised an Orchestra in a Village School).